ab922530/496-cloud-project/README.md

 This project will serve as an ease to launch Docker containers via OpenStack in CloudLab.
 The installation and usage of this project for educational purposes only.

+## Project Subtasks:
+- Understanding the installation scripts provided in CloudLab Openstack default profile.
+- Ability to enable Docker support manually on an instantiation of this profile.
+- Ability to convert the installation steps into automated scripts embedded inside the CloudLab
+- Openstack default profile.

 ## Contributors
 - Endri Koti
 - Akash Kumar